Biden calls for presidential debates starting June 27 — and Trump agrees

 “I am ready and willing to debate (Biden),” he wrote on his social media site.
 “Let’s get ready to rumble.”

-It remains to be seen if the two antagonistic campaigns can reach a final agreement on a format, although there seemed to be no major immediate disputes.
+It remains to be seen if the two antagonistic campaigns can reach a final agreement on formats, although there seemed to be no major immediate disputes.

 Biden’s campaign wants the debates to be one-on-one clashes with a moderator held in a television studio, without a live crowd and with the microphones only turned on for the candidate who is speaking.
 That tweak’s designed to prevent a repeat of the chaotic 2020 debates when Trump repeatedly interrupted Biden.

 Trump initially countered by calling for them to be held in a “very large” venue, citing “excitement purposes.”
-He also called for more than two debates.
+His campaign also called for a total of four debates, including additional face-offs in July and August.

 Neither candidate mentioned the possibility of independent candidates like Robert F. Kennedy Jr. being included.